 In creating content for the web – even informal content like a question posted to a KBA forum – you are representing yourself as a professional, the profession of law and perhaps the KBA.
 You must use sound judgment at all times – even those times when using unsound judgment would give a much more satisfying response!

-12. Avoid blatant marketing.
+- Avoid blatant marketing.
 Blatant marketing or advertising by individuals is inconsistent with the purposes of general dialogue and information exchange and is not permitted.
-If you wish to advertise in one of the KBA/KBF’s media channels, please contact Beth Warrington, Director of Communications Services, at email@example.com or at (785) 234-5696 for rates and spots.
+If you wish to advertise in one of the KBA/KBF’s media channels, please contact Meg Wickam, Director of Member and Communications Services, at firstname.lastname@example.org or at (785) 234-5696 for rates and spots.
 Design services are also available.
 Staff, boards and official groups of the KBA/KBF may use media channels to promote KBA/KBF programs and services.

 Enforcing these guidelines

 The KBA/KBF reserves the right to monitor these sites and will take appropriate action to enforce these guidelines.